-The fastest one to do the pose correctly is the winner, and gets to advance to the next players.
-They get to keep advancing until they lose, and then the sit down in the place of the person who won against them.
+The fastest one to do the pose correctly is the winner and gets to advance to the next players.
+They get to keep advancing until they lose, and then they sit down in the place of the person who won against them.

 (This means that they can keep track of how many places they advanced and can eventually determine a winner based on how far they got around the circle).